RAF intercepts Russian aircraft 99 times in ten years

 Quick reaction Typhoons based at Lossiemouth and Coningsby are on permanent high alert and ready to fly in minutes.

-They regularly intercept Russian bombers and fighters flying close to the UK, although the number of incidents each year has fallen.
+They regularly intercept Russian bombers and fighters flying close to the UK, although the number of incidents has fallen recently.

 Russia is the only foreign air force the RAF has intercepted planes from for more than a decade.